Riadino-5 Site: Early excavations of the site

 In 2006, a survey of the terraces in the Šešupė River Valley stumbled upon the remains of the site.
 The initial site size was determined to be 200 meters by 80 meters.
-Later in 2009-2011, excavations done by Olga Druzhinina dug up another 28 square meters for further study.
+Later in 2009–2011, excavations done by Olga Druzhinina dug up another 28 square meters for further study.

 Archaeological characterization

 Artifacts

 In terms of tool diversity, end-scrapers, burins, burin end-scrapers, borers, scrapers, knife blades, bladelets, and other unidentifiable tools have been discovered.
 Most of the tools and artifacts found at the site were made of a high quality gray flint.
 The source of the flint originates with the river deposits at the terraces, at which Riadino-5 sits.
 There's a variety of cores that suggested various flaking techniques were used; cores included cone-shaped, one-platform, prismatic, and formless ones.
 The size of each core is considerably small, meaning they were well worked upon before being discarded.
 The flintknapping occurred at the settlement itself as opposed to a secondary location, based on the debris of flakes found on site.
 Additionally, most flint tools were never moved to a secondary site at any point for extensive working either.
-Flakes range from 2.5-4.0 centimetres in size, while bladelets have been found ranging from 0.9-1.5 centimetres in width.
+Flakes range from 2.5 to 4.0 centimetres in size, while bladelets have been found ranging from 0.9 to 1.5 centimetres in width.
 Evidence of two flintknapping forms are involved: retouch and burin spall.
 In this instance, retouch involved brute force attack of the dorsal surface of the core stones.
 The burin, used to engrave objects, was formed by an oblique strike to a burin flake, which created the sharp edge necessary to engrave.
 The end-scrapers document a wide variety of retouching much like other artifacts, and were combined with burins on blades to form combined tools such as the burin end-scrapers.
 Since most of the artifacts were not very large, they were likely employed in conjunction with a handle to allow control.